 The internees shall be required to visit courts of different jurisdictions, revenue courts,police stations and will be placed with lawyers and law firms, legal cells of the state departments, commissions, prosecution and vigilance directorates etc.

-The candidate shall be required to maintain a dairy and record all the proceedings in which he/she participated to be verified by the concerned official under whose guidance the court/office proceedings are observed.
+The candidate shall be required to maintain a prescribed court dairy and record all the proceedings in which he/she participated to be verified by the concerned official under whose guidance the court/office proceedings are observed.

 The candidate shall be required to be well versed with pre-trial proceedings, like counseling techniques, interviewing and lawyering methods , preparation of suits, notices, writs, memorandum of appeals, affidavits, undertakings, applications execution proceedings, FIRs, remands, challans, police dairy, techniques of client-lawyer interactions, plaints, written statements, objections, examination of witnesses including cross-examination,re-examination, writs, injunctions , judgments etc.